 The impact of economic reform policies on women’s human rights

-In the course of his research, and in the context of the expert consultations that the Independent Expert has undertaken, he has decided to deepen his research by analysing the particular ways in which austerity measures, structural adjustment, fiscal consolidation and in general economic reform programmes have had a disproportionate impact on the life of women of all ages and what to do to address the negative impacts.
-Information and analysis of recent years continues to indicate a lack of a gender perspective in the development of economic and macroeconomic policy, as well as in its monitoring and implementation.
+In the course of his research, and in the context of the expert consultations, the Independent Expert has decided to deepen his research by analysing the particular ways in which austerity measures, structural adjustment, fiscal consolidation and in general economic reform programmes have had a disproportionate impact on the life of women of all ages and what to do to address the negative impacts.

 Considered a building block in the process towards the development of guiding principles, this report aimed at identifying gender and human rights arguments that may be crucial to the development of the guiding principles.

 The Independent Expert on the effects of foreign debt and other related international financial obligations of States on the full enjoyment of human rights, Juan Pablo Bohoslavsky, prepared a thematic report to the 73rd session of the General Assembly on the impact of economic reforms and austerity measures on women’s human rights.

 In this report, the Independent Expert discusses the impact of economic reforms, in particular austerity and fiscal consolidation measures, on women’s human rights.
 He argues that the prevailing current economic system is based on various forms of gender discrimination.
 The value of unpaid work and its contribution to the economy is, for the most part, not taken into account by mainstream economic thinking.

 Highlighting some economic models, the report looks into unpaid care work, which is done mostly by women, and how it underpins economic growth, unjustly absorbs economic shocks and compensates for austerity measures.